 By Subir Rana* Suicides are tragedies of a colossal nature, one that brings emotional despair and financial havoc on the dependents and relatives of the family.
 In India, one could witness a trend in this phenomenon especially in the case of farmers suicides in different parts of the country and those of young students particularly … Continue reading What drives an affluent and established entrepreneur with a strong political backing to end life

 By Abhishek Mundhra* The afternoon of the 31st of July, 2019, the news flashed of a 28-year old woman being diagnosed with stage four lung cancer.
 The headline did not baffle me, the alleged cause did.
 The said woman belongs to a non-smoking family residing in Ghazipur.
 Chest surgeon Dr. Arvind Kumar at the Ganga … Continue reading 28-year-old diagnosed cancer due to pollution: Industrialization marking the beginning of the end?

-By Moin Qazi* The future belongs to those who believe in the beauty of their dreams. — Eleanor Roosevelt The world is witnessing a spring of a new generation of young game-changing women social entrepreneurs that is gate crashing and boldly scripting inspiring stories even as they are pairing their ingenuity and knowledge with passion … Continue reading Grand daughter carries forward legendary Baba Amte’s motto: Give them a chance, not charity
+By Moin Qazi* The future belongs to those who believe in the beauty of their dreams. -- Eleanor Roosevelt The world is witnessing a spring of a new generation of young game-changing women social entrepreneurs that is gate crashing and boldly scripting inspiring stories even as they are pairing their ingenuity and knowledge with passion … Continue reading Grand daughter carries forward legendary Baba Amte’s motto: Give them a chance, not charity